helensz98/Interactive-Lab-Hub/Final Project/README.md

 (thoughts)

-Make a pong game with led matrix, joystick and pi in which players can decide where to place the board.
+Make a pong game with led matrix, joystick and pi in which players can decide on which border to place the board.

-Players need to stop the ball from falling into the platform that the board rests.
-The rest of the platforms axes will be walls and ceilings.
+Players need to stop the ball from falling outside of the border where the board rests.
+The rest of the borders will be walls and ceilings.

+Players can also asjust the velocity.

+Expectations:

 Using the tools and techniques you learned in this class, design, prototype and test an interactive device.